Skip to main content

 to add the manifest file and install the add-in for your organization.

-If you do not have a ServiceBoard Nexus license, you can also generate the manifest file directly via URL.
+If you don't have a ServiceBoard Nexus license, you can also generate the manifest file directly via URL.

-To access the manifest generation page manually, log in to ServiceBoard Nexus with your c-entron account.
+To access the manifest generation page manually, log in to ServiceBoard Nexus using your c-entron account.

-Since you do not have a license, you will see a blank page.
+Since you don't have a license, you'll see a blank page.

-Then open the following URL directly in your browser:
+Next, enter the following URL directly into your browser:

 https://<nexus-server-url>/settings/generate-addin-manifest/

-You will receive the manifest file for download and can then continue.
+You'll receive the manifest file as a download and can then continue

 Installation in the Microsoft Admin Portal